Unary Operator in Java: Types, Examples

 y = 33

-Decrement operator (- -) in Java is a unary operator that decrements the value of a variable (operand) by one.
-It is represented by ( – – ).
-The operator – – subtracts 1 to the operand.
-It can have the following forms:
+Decrement operator (- -) in Java is a unary operator that decreases the value of a variable (operand) by one.
+It is represented by -- .
+The decrement operator (–) subtracts 1 from the operand.

-Like ++ operator, we can also use – – operator in two forms:
+Like the ++ operator, we can also use the — operator in two forms:

 • Pre-decrement unary operator (Prefix)